We are excited that you are interested in applying to our Master’s program in Strategic Leadership towards Sustainability (MSLS).

 Round 1 Applications opened on 16th October 2018 and closed on 15th January 2019.

-Round 2 Applications opened on 16th January 2019.
-All applications in Round 2 are assessed on a rolling basis, i.e. on a first come, first served basis.
-The sooner you apply, the higher your chance of success!
+Round 2 Applications opened on 16th January 2019 and closed on 20th May 2019.
+All applications in Round 2 were assessed on a rolling basis, i.e. on a first come, first served basis.
+The sooner you applied, the higher your chance of success!

 HOW TO APPLY